gitKashish/kosh-docs/src/content/docs/guides/manage-credentials.md

 You will be then prompted to write a confirmation text to affirm your decision to delete the credential.
 :::caution
+When you delete a credential in Kosh, it is permanently and irreversibly removed.
-Deleted credentials can in no way be recovered.
-They are wiped completely of the database, and for security the freed up memory is re-written with 0s.
+The entry is wiped from the encrypted database, and the freed memory is securely overwritten to prevent any possibility of recovery.
 :::

 ## What’s Next?